<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 commission breath

-Let’s take a look at some of those poor sales tactics that make potential customers shy away once they smell a hint of high pressure on your (figurative) breath.
+Let’s take a look at some of those poor sales tactics that make potential customers shy away once they smell a hint of high pressure sales tactics on your (figurative) breath.
 The result?
 You will be able to fix the low-value verbiage and habits you (or your sales team) are using, once and for all.

 High-Pressure Sales Tactics vs. Seamlessly Closing Deals

 One common misconception is that not being aggressive in your sales practices will make your sales staff meek and ineffective.
-On the contrary, pursuing certain high-pressure sales tactics can actually make your staff appear less confident in their work, making them less likely to close the sale than if they pursued more measured, patient practices.
+On the contrary, pursuing certain high pressure sales tactics can actually make your staff appear less confident in their work, making them less likely to close the sale than if they pursued more measured, patient practices.
 Being prepared, professional, and amiable will get you miles farther than following any of the tactics I’ll discuss below.

 Try the Closing Simulator